tonethar/IGME-330-Master/notes/demo-web-audio-1.md

 ## IV.
 Adding an Audio Effect Node

-- In this demo, we are going to add an effect node to the audio graph, which should improve the sound quality of the 2 provided samples
+- In this demo, we are going to add a "high shelf" filter effect node to the audio graph, which should improve the sound quality of the 2 provided samples.
+Here is the API link: https://developer.mozilla.org/en-US/docs/Web/API/BiquadFilterNode
 - Below is a code snippet that gets you 90% of the way there - can you do the rest yourself by properly connecting this node to the others?
 - Things to try:
   - increase the sampling rate